plurmiscuous/bits/README.md

 ## About

-Bits is a bit permutation/manipulation library written in both C and C++, separately.
+Bits is a bit permutation/manipulation library implemented in both C and C++.

 ## Usage